Aeterna1283/Image-Viewer/README.md

 SDL2 is used for the creation of the window and rendering.
 The code creates a window with the dimensions of the input image, and is marked as resizable.
 After the window's drawing surface is created, a second offscreen surface is created for allowing for the resizing of the window.
 Sdl typically destroys and recreates a window surface when a window is resized, while the offscreen surface remains unaffected by that issue.

-PPM binary pixels are just flat streams of red, blue, green, so a simple loop is enough to read each pixel, and convert them into SDL'S format.
+PPM binary pixels are just flat streams of red, green, blue so a simple loop is enough to read each pixel, and convert them into SDL'S format.